MicrosoftDocs/Viva/Viva/learning/content -tagging.md

 Users are notified that the content metadata export data is complete and can download the exported content metadata.

 The exported csv file has the following metadata:

     - Content ID
     - Content Title
     - Content Description
     - Content Language
     - Content Type
     - Provider
     - Author
     - Source tags: Displays the tags coming from source (LMS or content provider).
 These tags can't be edited in Viva Learning.
     - Curated tags: Tags that are manually curated by admins or content owners in Viva Learning.
 Admins and content owners can edit tags on content on Viva Learning through the content details page of the specific content.
     - External ID:  The unique ID of the learning content from the external provider.- Provider ID: The unique ID of a provider when registered with Viva Learning.
     - VL deep-link: Admins and content owners can select on this link for a specific content to go to the Viva Learning content details to update the irrelevant or unavailable tags for specific content.

 ## Curating tags on content

-Only admins and content owners (who were given access through the delegation flow) can edit tags in the content description.
-Existing interests on the content are also visible as “Interests” under the content description.
+Only admins and content owners (who were given access through the delegation flow) can edit tags for content on the content details page.
+Interests coming from source (LMS or content provider) and interests curated by admins or content owners are visible here.

-Interests coming from source (LMS or content provider) and interests curated by admins and content owners are visible here.
+Existing interests on the content are also visible as “Interests” under the content description on the content details page.

 > [!NOTE]
-> For source tags, only the tags coming from source which are part of the interest inventory (curated through the “Manage Interests” flow)are visible here.
-Interest from source tags which are not part of the curated interest inventory aren't displayed here.
+> For source tags, only the tags coming from source which are part of the interest inventory (curated through the “Manage Interests” flow) are visible on the content details page.
+Interest from source tags which are not part of the curated interest inventory aren't displayed on content details page.
 To edit tags for content, select **Edit tags**.
-An “Edit Interest tags” window opens, in which tags coming from sources that are part of the interest inventory (if any) are displayed.
-You can't edit the incoming tags.
+An “Edit Interest tags” window opens, in which tags coming from source (if any) are displayed.
+You can't edit the incoming source tags.

 Admins and content owners can search and select up to three interests from the list of curated interests to tag the content.
 These manually added tags can be deselected to select more relevant interest applicable for the content.